RicherMans/XiaomiVPN/README.md

 # XiaomiVPN
-A short introduction how to successfully install a VPN client on a Xiaomi router.
+A short introduction how to successfully install a VPN client on a Xiaomi router (MiWifi Mini).

 When this router was setup, I faced many problems.
 I'd like to clarify them here and offer solutions to the most common hinderances.